monofuel/hippo/README.md

 - IMPORTANT: requires at least nim 2.1.9 for gpu usage, and must compile with `nim cpp`
   - nim 2.1.9 added `--cc:nvcc` and `--cc:hipcc`
-  - `nim cpp` is required for both HIP and CUDA. `nim c` will not work.
-If you get spooky errors, make sure you are using `nim cpp`.
+  - `nim cpp` is required for both HIP and CUDA.

 ```
 import hippo